This is a full-time day program; we do not offer part-time studies.

 No. This is a full-time, in-residence program.

 All interested applicants for the Berkeley-Haas PhD Program must apply through the Graduate Division website.
 The online application is available in early September each year.
 Our deadline for applying is 8:59 p.m.
 (PST) on December 4, 2017.

 No. We admit only for the fall semester.

 To the extent of its resources, the Haas School of Business seeks to provide financial assistance to PhD students in the form of stipends, fellowships, tuition and fee remission, and/or research and teaching assistantships for the first five years of study.

 Yes, without exception, all applicants must have taken the GRE or GMAT within five years of application.
 Although we prefer the GRE, we will also accept the GMAT.

 Applicants interested in Accounting, Business and Public Policy, Marketing Science, Real Estate, or Finance should have a strong background in quantitative content.
 Please review our Suggested Quantitative Preparation handout for more details.
 Please note that lack of experience in these specific subject areas should not preclude you from applying.

-We are unable to determine in advance if an applicant will be admitted to the PhD Program.
+We are unable to determine if an applicant will be admitted to the PhD Program in advance.
 There are too many variables involved, and we do not know the quality of the applicant pool.

 There are no special procedures for students who are reapplying.
 You will fill out the online application the same as any other applicant.
 Please note that applicants may not reuse documents that were previous submitted.

 We do not have a formal interview process, although all applicants being considered for admission will be contacted, usually by phone, for additional information and to learn more about your research interests.

 Although there is no specific requirement imposed by the department, Graduate Division does have a minimum GPA requirement of 3.0.
 Applicants offered admission in recent years averaged a 3.8 GPA for undergraduate and 4.0 for graduate work.